kitor/ml-ghidra/docs/StateObjects.md

 `Arg1` handling is useful since all StateObject operate using `TaskClass` task.
 Every function executed receive pointer to a data structure at argument 1.
+This will propagate data types down through the state object function chain.

 While going on into details of `TaskClass` is beyond scope of this document;
 in most cases you will find a data structure created just before